JamesSuryaPutra/Kaggle-Competition-Projects/README.md

-Date: April 3rd, 2024
-User: James Surya Putra

-# Petals to the Metal: Flower Classification on TPU
+Petals to the Metal: Flower Classification on TPU

 # The Challenge
 It’s difficult to fathom just how vast and diverse our natural world is.
 There are over 5,000 species of mammals, 10,000 species of birds, 30,000 species of fish; and astonishingly, over 400,000 different types of flowers.